turkeyyyyy/Standard/docs/extensions.md

 # Extensions Guide

-> How to safely extend **Agents.JSON** using the `x-*` namespace and structured extension definitions.
+> How to safely extend **JSON Agents** using the `x-*` namespace and structured extension definitions.

 ---

 ## 🌐 1.
 Purpose

-Agents.JSON is designed to evolve.
+JSON Agents is designed to evolve.
 To prevent schema fragmentation while allowing innovation, the specification defines an **extensions mechanism** that lets implementers add new fields, namespaces, and behaviors without breaking compatibility.

 ---